RedTachyon/Gymnasium/docs/environments/mujoco/hopper.md

 ### Version History

 * v4: all mujoco environments now use the mujoco bindings in mujoco>=2.1.3
-* v3: support for gymnasium.make kwargs such as xml_file, ctrl_cost_weight, reset_noise_scale etc. rgb rendering comes from tracking camera (so agent does not run away from screen)
+* v3: support for gym.make kwargs such as xml_file, ctrl_cost_weight, reset_noise_scale etc. rgb rendering comes from tracking camera (so agent does not run away from screen)
 * v2: All continuous control environments now use mujoco_py >= 1.50
 * v1: max_time_steps raised to 1000 for robot based tasks.
 Added reward_threshold to environments.
 * v0: Initial versions release (1.0.0)